maallen3/Rscripts/README.md

 if you want the effect of the treatment on the first level of genotype with the realtive responce of the other levels of genotype
 ~genotype + treatment+genotype:treatment

+If you compare ~treatment to ~genotype+treatment, in the example below you should see that there are several new genes seen as differental becuase they start at different levels in D21 and T21 samples.

+However, becase this data set has only 2 replicates for each of the 4 samples, tthere are "more" genes called as differenal in the tempature only version of the desgin.
+This is becuase in that design we are comparing 4 samples to 4 samples.
+In the ~genotype+treatment design we are compaing 2x2x2x2.

 ![Comparison of design](https://github.com/maallen3/Rscripts/blob/main/compare_design.png)